Week of education and actions against racism and antisemitism: Participate in the remembrance trail of the Shoah Memorial

 Metro: stations "Saint-Paul" or "Hôtel de ville", line 1 / station "Pont-Marie" line 7

 Portrait of Hélène Berr in Aubergenville (Yvelines).
-France, 1942-1943. © Mémorial de la Shoah / Coll.
-Mariette Job
+France, 1942-1943. © Shoah Memorial / Mariette Job Collection

 15h – 17h30: In the footsteps of Hélène Berr

-The Shoah Memorial offers this route on March 27, in memory of the day of the birth of Hélène Berr and her departure for deportation.
+The Shoah Memorial offers this route on March 27, in memory of the day of Hélène Berr’s birth and her deportation.

 From April 1942 to February 1944, Hélène Berr, a young Jewish student, kept her diary in occupied Paris.
-Over the words, between relative carefreeness and anxiety, the young woman shares her daily life in the face of a trap that, step by step, closes in on her.
-Her striking lucidity and her talent as a writer make the Diary of Hélène Berr an original and precious testimony.
+Over the words, between relative carefreeness and anxiety, the young woman shares her daily life in the face of the trap that, step by step, closes in on her.
+Her striking lucidity and her talent as a writer make the Journal of Hélène Berr an unpublished and precious testimony.

-The journey is accompanied by the reading of excerpts from the Journal put into perspective with the situation of the Jews in Paris under the Occupation.
+The itinerary is accompanied by the reading of excerpts from the Diary put into perspective with the situation of the Jews in Paris under the Occupation.

 With the exceptional presence of Mariette Job, niece of Hélène Ber and editor of the Journal.

-A signing session will be offered at the end of the course.
+A signing session will be offered at the end of the tour.

 Mediator: Julien Coutant